Science Advance: CTSA-supported Research Finds Parent Training Effective for Reducing Behavior Problems Associated with Autism

 While ASD is a complex and diverse disorder, this study provides the grounds to help develop a more personalized approach to each case.
 It suggests that accurate information alone, as evidenced in the control group, is helpful to parents, and that the strategy of parent training is just as effective in treatment of children with behavioral problems as it is with children with autism spectrum disorder.
 Read More

-The ACTSI is a city-wide partnership between Emory, Morehouse School of Medicine, and Georgia Tech and is one of a national consortium striving to improve the way biomedical research is conducted across the country.
+The Georgia CTSA is a statewide partnership between Emory, Morehouse School of Medicine, Georgia Tech, and University of Georgia and is one of a national consortium striving to improve the way biomedical research is conducted across the country.
 The consortium, funded through the National Center for Advancing Translational Sciences one of the National Institutes of Health’s Clinical and Translational Science Awards (CTSA), shares a common vision to translate laboratory discoveries into treatments for patients, engage communities in clinical research efforts, and train the next generation of clinical investigators.
 Healthcare Innovation Program-ACTSI seed grants fund multi-investigator and multidisciplinary teams examining healthcare services and clinical effectiveness.
 Awards support innovative approaches that address issues of healthcare quality, costs, and/or access that are consistent with the goals of the Healthcare Innovation Program.